wvillevoye/WiDocApi/WiDocApi_Blazor/README.md

 > #### This updated version includes the mention of the **WiDocApi_test** project, which provides an example of how to integrate the WiDocApi library into a Blazor app.
 **WiDocApi** is a Blazor .NET 8 program built as a Razor Class Library that provides a Swagger-like interface for API documentation and interaction.
 The project supports API key integration and manages API calls through the `Endpoints` directory of the main Blazor application.

-**New in version 2.3.0**: The updated version includes the ability to specify types for endpoints with parameters this generate this url:
+**New in version 2.3.1**: The updated version includes the ability to specify types for endpoints with parameters this generate this url:
 - api/Person/search/sm?State=new%20york

+**New in version 2.3.2**: The updated version now supports multiple API keys in your appsettings.json!
+Always use square brackets [".."] to define the list of API keys, allowing you to manage and utilize more API keys seamlessly.
+- "ApiKey": ["test","test1"], // default value is a List

 ````csharp